JDL-84/LeonardoRickRoll/README.md

    Moved here to prevent executing a scrpit externally from this repo.

     _In case it gets changed to do something more nefarious._

+	The script has been also be changed to call the [MP3](https://bit.ly/34ZkfWL) from this repo.

 3. Enters a DO WHILE for ~2mins, tubmbling the keyboard locks
    ```c